ReinX24/CompServe/Notes.md

 [x] Version Control Best Practices (meaningful commits, branches if applicable).

 [x] Initial Test Cases (basic user test done with screenshots/logs).

+#### Functions per user

+Admin (To be implemented)

+- Update and delete job listing
+- Update and delete account information
+- See all registered users (freelancers and clients)
+- Reset the password of users
+- Disable account and review reports

+Freelancer

+- Find available job applications
+- Apply and cancel application for job listing
+- See all past and current jobs
+- Reset password
+- Setup freelancer profile

+Client

+- Create, update, and delete job listing
+- Accept and reject applicants
+- Reset password
+- Setup client profile
+- Create reviews for each job finished by a freelancer